zooai/node/shinkai-bin/shinkai-executor/README.md

 cargo build --release
 ```

-**Note**: If you encounter linker errors run `cargo clean` in the root and in the side executor project, then rebuild the project.
+**Note**: If you encounter linker errors run `cargo clean` in the root and in the executor project, then rebuild the project.

 **Note**: Build the project in release mode or try to prevent running `ocrs` in debug mode since it will be extremely slow.